VotePlay Blog · Sports Engagement

 68%

-Polls with a prize draw attached are shared significantly more than polls with no incentive — organic reach at zero extra cost.
+Polls tied to a live event moment are shared significantly more than static content — organic reach at zero extra cost.

 12s